xrdocs/multicast/_blogs/future-of-multicast.md

 The main requirements are:
 - Data delivery for Broadcast TV in different formats such as SD, HD, 4K, 8K.
-- Creation of multiple Leaves that are controlled by the operator and are always on
+- Creation of multiple leaves that are controlled by the operator and are always on.
 - Protection of the above by deploying Disjoing trees and Live-Live traffic.

 ### Current Deployments